Installing Blinds Cost Guide 2026

 This means that instead of moving up and down, vertical blinds can be moved from left to right while also coming with a cord allowing you to tilt the slats as you’d like, just like their Venetian counterparts.

-With a supply cost of just £15 to £25, vertical blinds are one of the least expensive types on the market.
+The cost to supply vertical blinds is £15 to £25, meaning vertical blinds are one of the least expensive types on the market.
 They are a good option for full-size doors and windows and, unsurprisingly, come in various designs and colours.

 Of course, with larger blinds comes more room for dirt and grease to accumulate, meaning that keeping them clean will be more challenging than with most options.